Live Quiz Platform

 pr-validation.ymlfails and blocks merge per the branch policy. - Mac mini cold start: clear the

-MacMiniagent's caches, confirm a full pipeline run completes within a target wall-clock budget (TBD at first measure). - Quiz.Preview → Quiz.Designer artefact handoff:
+MacMiniagent's caches, confirm a full pipeline run completes within a target wall-clock budget (TBD at first measure). - Quiz.Stage → Quiz.Designer artefact handoff:

-quiz-preview-webgl.ymlpublishes the WebGL bundle andquiz-designer.ymlconsumes it; round-trip works onmain. release.ymldry run: produces signed installers for every configured channel without publishing.
+quiz-stage.ymlpublishes the web-export bundle andquiz-designer.ymlconsumes it; round-trip works onmain. release.ymldry run: produces signed installers for every configured channel without publishing.

-Azure DevOps project management setup MVP project 0 / 11
+Azure DevOps repos + wiki setup MVP project2 / 2

-- ADO project provisioned (or existing project repurposed) with Boards, Repos, Pipelines, and Wiki enabled.
+- ADO project provisioned (or existing project repurposed) with Repos, Pipelines, and Wiki enabled.

 - Wiki provisioned and pointed at the auto-generated knowledgebase mirror produced by the